mrkolarik/mrkolarik.github.io/index.md

 <section class="profile">
   <h2>Profile</h2>
   <p>
-    Entrepreneur and senior AI consultant with a Ph.D. in Machine Learning and Computer Vision.
+    Entrepreneur and senior AI consultant with a PhD in Machine Learning and Computer Vision.
     Proven track record of building AI-driven products, leading multidisciplinary teams, and scaling innovations from prototype to production.
   </p>
 </section>